morinlab/lymphopedia/BTG2.md

 # BTG2
 ## Overview
 BTG2 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+Mutations in the BTG2 gene have been implicated in the pathogenesis of diffuse large B-cell lymphoma (DLBCL), contributing to the development and progression of the disease.

 ## Relevance tier by entity